 LA County Metropolitan Transportation Authority (Metro) - Manages the Metro rail line service as well as its own bus lines that overlap and connect other public transit services in the county and connect to Metrolink trains and neighboring counties.

-Read my article on How to Ride the LA Metro
+Read more: How to Ride the LA Metro

 Metrolink Trains - Limited-stop commuter trains between urban centers in Southern California.